wpmark/wpbasis/readme.txt

 1. The site options screen added to allow users to amend part of their site.

 == Changelog ==

+= 1.1 =
+* Adds a filter to allows developers to easily remove the site options page.

 = 1.0 =
 * Remove the default WordPress update nag